vineeshnp/vineeshnp.github.io/aboutme.md

 subtitle: A Learner,...
 ---

 A passionate developer.
 Started coding at the age of 14.
 Cherish what I do.
 Loves challenges.
-Self learner, Speaker, traveller, Husband and Pianist.
+Self learner, Speaker, Traveller, Father, Husband and Pianist.

 # Work
 Embarked industrial career from April 24th 2015.
-Now associated with [Techjini](http://www.techjini.com) as Software Engineer.
+Now associated with [Mercedes-Benz Research and Development India](https://mbrdi.co.in/) as Senior Consultant.
-Primarily focused on backend development, have been dealt with complex problem solving algorithms.
+Primarily focused on full stack development, have been dealt with complex problem solving algorithms.
 Had hands on experience in building real time computational intensive backed infrastructure.